 - Online Application.
-The UW Graduate School Online Application, including its “supplemental apps” section (to name your Kinesiology “track”), must all be submitted at the Grad School web site.
+The UW Graduate School Online Application, including its supplemental apps section (to name your Kinesiology area of specialization or track), must all be submitted at the Grad School web site.

 - Letters of Reference.
-Identify at least three persons who can recommend you as qualified for grad study (use the Grad School online application system to request online input, where feasible)
+Identify at least three persons who can recommend you as qualified for grad study.

 DEPARTMENTAL CONTACT FOR KINESIOLOGY GRADUATE PROGRAM

 All applicants should direct administrative and procedural questions to the Kinesiology Graduate Studies Coordinator at firstname.lastname@example.org.

 Madison, WI 53706

 The Kinesiology Department reviews applicants and has the right to recommend an applicant’s admission to the UW-Madison Graduate School.
 The Graduate School retains the right to make the final admission decision.
 To apply for admission, you must submit, via the UW Grad School, your online graduate admission application.
 The Kinesiology Department reviews your application after you complete and submit it online to Grad School.
 Kinesiology decides whether to ask Grad School to certify your official admission.

 Please NOTE that there is usually substantial time, sometimes months, between application completion and notice-of-outcome.
 During this time our faculty members do their review.
 For further discussion, see deadlines below.

 Your Kinesiology graduate admission requires scores, with percentile, from the Graduate Record Exam (GRE).
 For general information on taking the Exam, please visit the exam provider’s website.